tylerpcarter/inls161/syllabus/index.md

 ## Due Dates

 Each task is due by the end of the day (midnight) on the date specified.
-It would be a good idea to turn things in before that deadline so that you can get a jump on the next section.
+It would be a good idea to complete assignments before that deadline so that you can get a jump on the next section.
-The last assignment (the recorded/narrated presentation) will be due ON THE EXAM DAY, but will be presented to the rest of the class during that session.
+The last assignment (the recorded/narrated presentation) will be due before the final exam day, but will be presented during the exam day session itself.
+You will have one chance to make changes after submission.

 ## Submitting Assignments